fidodogtraining/fidodogtraining.github.io/_autopages/walking.md

 We have many long-term clients, and their dogs are as important to us as our own.
 We provide dog-walking services for the following Michigan communities: Ferndale, Oak Park, Pleasant Ridge, Berkley, Royal Oak, and Huntington Woods.
+To set up a walking schedule for your dog, or if you have any questions about our service, call Sarah at 248-854-5540

 ## Services